vichhay97/SecBox/README.md

 Loading the app.env file is necessary before execution.

+The frontend can be deployed locally via the command `npm run serve`.

 ## Backend Setup
 The backend requires [python 3.9](https://www.python.org/downloads/release/python-390/) and [pip](https://pip.pypa.io/en/stable/installation/).
 All dependencies required for the backend can be installed in